smart-methods/arduino_robot_arm/README.md

 ***

-# pick and place by using OpenCV
+# Pick and place by using OpenCV
 ## Preparation
 Download webcam extension for VirtualBox https://scribles.net/using-webcam-in-virtualbox-guest-os-on-windows-host/